mycaule/reading-resources/README.md

 # reading-resources
 My Favorites for Software Eng.
+Collected from 10 years in the software industry.

 #### Things to watch in 2020